asmit-a/pic-16b-project/README.md

 ### After four weeks

-We'll have a working web app containing summarized data and different visualizations based on user inputs
+We'll have a working web app containing summarized data and different visualizations based on user inputs.

 ### After six weeks

-We'll have a working web app with same summarized data and visualizations as mentioned above, as well as predictive modeling
+We'll have a working web app with same summarized data and visualizations as mentioned above, as well as predictive modeling.